-When your students have finished with the tasks on their journal pages, bring them back together as a group.
+When your students have finished with the tasks on their journal pages (which are noted above), bring them back together as a group.
 Ask students to share what they have learned about love using the questions below and record their responses on the board.
 Encourage them to record each other's' responses on their journal pages.
 We've noted common responses below to help you in case your group misses any important facts.